agonzalezro/botella/README.md

 I think that it's pretty explainable, but basically:

-- `adapters` explain the configuration of the bot adapter, at the moment of writing you can just use Slack, in the future some other adapters as IRC should be supported.
+- `adapters` explain the configuration of the bot adapters.
+At the moment HTTP and Slack are supported.
 - `plugins` is a list with the plugins that you want to run.
 In their `environment` section you can set variable that are going to be passed to the Docker containers.

+Going back to the `adapters` their usage is pretty simple:

+- In the case of Slack you will have a bot configured with the pic and name that you specified while creating the key.
+You can invite that bot to whatever channel you want and also talk to him privately or in groups (careful if you add some security as explained below because a group is considered a channel).
+- In the case of HTTP it's even simpler, you can POST (or GET, or whatever verb you want to use) to the bot in `/` in the port you specified in the conf.
+The bot is going to run all the plugins and return a string with all the responses.

 In addition, for each plugin you will be able to set the following configs: